 - Regular employee evaluations

 Continuous performance management helps managers and employees alike monitor performance.
 This way all current issues, achievements get highlighted and recorded.
 This may not necessarily during year-end appraisals.
-Regular employee evaluations help build trust in the organization and improve employee productivity.
+Regular employee evaluations help build trust in the organization and improve or elevate employee productivity.

 - Open communication